Seahawks’ L.J. Collier could have significant role vs. Browns after Branden Jackson sits Wednesday

 Jones replaced Fluker against the Rams with Ethan Pocic — who started the first game of the year at left guard — also continuing to deal with a mid-back injury.
 That injury is still bothering Pocic, who was limited Wednesday.

-Carroll, though, declined to say Jones would start, saying only “you’ve got to wait and see.’’
+Carroll, though, declined to say Jones would start, saying only, “You’ve got to wait and see.’’

 Jones played well against the Rams, particularly against standout tackle Aaron Donald, and the assumption is that he will start if Fluker can’t play.